 Who Should Pick Articulated

 - You're understood fine but underestimated.
-The quiet-in-meetings, brilliant-on-paper professional -- often exactly the ESL experience -- needs reps in live exchanges, not sound drills.
+The quiet-in-meetings, brilliant-on-paper professional -- often exactly the ESL experience -- may need unscripted speaking reps, not sound drills.
 That's the product.

 - Your problem appears only under pressure.
 Reading aloud you're fine; in the standup you scramble.
-Pressure problems need pressure practice -- scenarios with a character who pushes back.
+A timed or constrained prompt lets you practice organizing an answer without claiming to recreate a live counterpart.

 - You want to practice in your own language too.
-Articulated coaches conversation skill in 12 languages.
-Communication skill isn't an English-only need, and clarity in your native tongue transfers.
+Recorded practice and AI coaching feedback support 16 languages.
+Communication skill isn't an English-only need, and clarity in your native tongue can also be worth practicing.

 The Honest Verdict